KoontzP/ElectroCG_AD/README.md

+## Anomaly Detection Pipeline for Electrocardiograms (ECG)

+### Overview
-This is a anomaly detection pipeline to detect anomalies in electro cardiograms with the use of deep learning with tensorflow.
-The pipeline uses the dataset ECG5000 that consists of ECG's that are normal and unnormal.
+This repository contains an anomaly detection pipeline designed to identify anomalies in electrocardiograms (ECGs) using deep learning techniques with TensorFlow.
+The pipeline is built upon the ECG5000 dataset, which includes both normal and abnormal ECG readings.

-The neural networks learn features of how a normal ECG looks like and detects deviances by deconstructing and reconstructing ECG's.
+### Purpose
+The primary objective of this pipeline is to leverage neural networks to learn the distinguishing features of normal ECG patterns and subsequently detect deviations indicative of abnormalities.
+By deconstructing and reconstructing ECG signals, the neural network can discern anomalies based on the magnitude of reconstruction error exceeding a predefined threshold.
+This capability has significant potential in healthcare settings, allowing for timely alerts or notifications to medical staff when irregular heart rhythms are detected.

+### Key Components
+1. **Dataset**: The ECG5000 dataset, comprising normal and abnormal ECG recordings, serves as the foundational data for training and evaluation.

+2. **Deep Learning Model**: TensorFlow is utilized to construct and train neural networks capable of learning complex patterns in ECG signals.

-The network decides if a ECG has a anomaly when the error size is bigger then a certain threshold that it learns from training on normal ECG's.
+3. **Anomaly Detection Mechanism**: The pipeline incorporates a mechanism to determine anomalies by comparing the reconstruction error of ECG signals against a predefined threshold learned during training on normal ECGs.

-This can be usefull in healthcare to alarm or notify the staff when a heartrate behaves abnormal.
+### How It Works
+1. **Data Preprocessing**: Raw ECG data is preprocessed to prepare it for input into the neural network.

+2. **Model Training**: The neural network is trained on a dataset consisting of normal ECG signals to learn the characteristic features of healthy heart rhythms.

+3. **Anomaly Detection**: During inference, the trained model reconstructs input ECG signals and computes the reconstruction error.
+An anomaly is flagged when the error exceeds the predetermined threshold.

+### Applications
+- **Healthcare Monitoring**: The pipeline can be deployed in healthcare settings to continuously monitor ECG signals, providing early detection of abnormal heart rhythms and triggering alerts for medical intervention.

+- **Research and Development**: Researchers can utilize this pipeline to explore novel approaches for anomaly detection in ECG data, contributing to advancements in cardiac health monitoring technology.

+### License
+The ECG5000 dataset is provided by timeseriesclassification.com and is subject to its respective terms and conditions.
+Please refer to the timeseriesclassification.com terms of use for more information regarding the usage and redistribution of the dataset.

+### Acknowledgments
+I acknowledge timeseriesclassification.com for providing the ECG5000 dataset, which serves as the foundation for this project.
+Special thanks to the creators and contributors of the dataset for their efforts in collecting and curating this valuable resource for the research community.